akkhayar/docs.akkhayar.com/docs/community/contributing.md

 ## Get Involved

-If you are interested to get started, follow the application guide to join the organization.
-Once you are accepted you will become an internal contributor, hooray! you will very likely be accepted if you meet these [core criteria](/how-to-join#criteria).
-Internal contributors have access to work through branches on their associated project repositories.
+If you are interested in getting started, follow the [application guide](/join-us) to join the organization.
+You will most likely be accepted, given you meet these [core criteria](/join-us#criteria).
+Once you are accepted you will become an internal contributor.
+Internal contributors have access to work through branches on their associated project repository.

 :::note

 Currently, **we do not** accept pull requests from external contributors (forks).
 You must be an internal contributor before you can contribute to the projects.
-But, feel free to open issues and discussions on the project repositories.
+But, feel free to open issues and discussions on the project repository.

 :::

 ### Features & Bugs

-There are a few ways to contribute to Akkhayar's projects, Heres are some ideas to get started:
+There are a few ways to contribute to Akkhayar's projects.
+Here are some ideas to get started:

 1. Use the application.
 Does everything work as expected?
 Can you reckon an improvement?
 Opening an issue to delegate or work on it.
 2. Go through the open issues.
 If you find an issue you would like to fix, open a pull request.